Oklahoma beats Texas, repeats as softball national champs

 AP Sports Writer

+Alo ends her career with a Division I record 122 home runs.
+Most important to her, she ended one of the greatest college careers with a win.

+“These are the moments that I’ll remember forever,” she said.
+“I’m just happy to be going out top and to just know that all the hard work we put in paid off.”

-The Sooners (59-3) claimed the best-of-three series 2-0 after winning Game 1 16-1 on Wednesday.
-It was Oklahoma’s sixth overall championship and fifth in the past nine World Series.
+The Sooners (59-3) claimed the best-of-three series against their Big 12 rival 2-0 after winning Game 1 16-1 on Wednesday.
+It was Oklahoma’s sixth overall national championship and fifth in the past nine World Series.

-Jocelyn Alo, the two-time USA Softball Collegiate Player of the Year, was named Most Outstanding Player.
-She hit .666 for the tournament, tied Tiare Jennings for a World Series record five home runs and set a World Series mark with 12 runs scored.

-Jennings set a World Series record with 15 RBIs.
-Oklahoma scored 41 runs in its final three World Series games.
+The future looks bright for the Sooners.
+Jennings — just a sophomore — set a World Series record with 15 RBIs.
+Coleman is a sophomore, too.

-Oklahoma’s Jordy Bahl (22-1), the NFCA Freshman of the Year, settled down after a rough start.
+And then there’s Oklahoma’s Jordy Bahl (22-1).
+The NFCA Freshman of the Year settled down after a rough start.
 She allowed two runs and four hits in four innings.

+“We’re all competitors, and when you are a competitor, if there’s something else out there you can go get, you’re going to want to go get it,” Bahl said.
+“So I don’t ever worry about us ever losing our hunger to win more national championships.
+I’m going to enjoy this one.”

+Texas wasn’t even expected to reach the World Series, but the Longhorns expected a better performance than they gave in Game 1.
+Texas coach Mike White called Wednesday’s loss to Oklahoma embarrassing and thought Thursday’s effort was better.

+“My job was to pick them back up, (have them) come back out and fight,” White said.
+“Do the Texas fight.
+I thought we did that.
+I thought we fought well.
+Just didn’t turn out our way.”

-Texas pitcher Estelle Czech (13-2) began the game with three shutout innings, but ran into trouble in the fourth and fifth and was replaced.
+Texas pitcher Estelle Czech (13-2) began Thursday’s game with three shutout innings, but ran into trouble in the fourth and fifth and was replaced.

 Mia Scott hit a three-run homer and JJ Smith had two hits for the Longhorns (47-22-1), who had survived six elimination games in NCAA tournament play before Thursday.

+“I think it was all worth it in the end to say that we left it all out there and emptied our gas tanks to get to where we are,” Texas catcher Mary Iakopo said.

-The Longhorns loaded the bases with no outs in the first and scored two runs.
-Coleman jumped above the fence for a spectacular grab that robbed Courtney Day of a two-run homer and ended the inning.
+The Longhorns looked ready to compete on Thursday.
+They loaded the bases with no outs in the first and scored two runs, but Coleman jumped above the fence for a spectacular grab that robbed Courtney Day of a two-run homer and ended the inning.

+“I have seen Jayda do that over and over and over in practice, but when it’s in a game and she has your back as well as everyone else on our defense, that stuff fires me up more than any strikeout ever will,” Bahl said.
+“It gives us momentum and really just lets me take a deep breath because they got me.”

 Oklahoma finally got on the board in the fourth.
 After the Sooners got their first run following a throwing error, Taylon Snow’s RBI single tied the game at 2-all.